Dan Monson: Long Beach State

 On April 6, 2007, Monson was named the head coach at Long Beach State.
-The 49ers, now known as The Beach, improved in each of Monson's first several seasons, to the point that on February 24, 2011 Long Beach defeated Cal Poly 61–55 to clinch their first Big West regular season title since 2006–07 and the #1 seed in the Big West tournament.
+The 49ers (now known as The Beach), improved in each of Monson's first several seasons, to the point that on February 24, 2011, Long Beach defeated Cal Poly 61–55 to clinch their first Big West regular season title since 2006–07 and the #1 seed in the Big West tournament.
 The following season, Long Beach State won the conference's regular season (15–1) and tournament titles, and advanced to the 2012 NCAA tournament.
-In all, Monson has led The Beach to postseason play four times, won the Big West Conference men's basketball championship three times, and been named Big West Conference Coach of Year award three times.

-Under Monson, The Beach routinely play one of the most difficult non-conference schedules in the nation.
-The team usually plays the likes of teams such as North Carolina, Duke, Louisville, and Texas.
-According to Coach Monson this is to prepare the team for Big West conference play and ultimately the NCAA tournament.
+Under Monson, The Beach routinely played one of the most difficult non-conference schedules in the nation, usually playing teams such as North Carolina, Duke, Louisville, and Texas as a method to prepare the team for Big West conference play and possibly the NCAA tournament.

 Monson has also coached internationally; he was an assistant coach on the 1999 World University Games team and the 2004 USA U-20 team.

 In 2018, a poll of Big West assistant coaches named Long Beach State as the "Best Job in the Big West".

 The 2021–22 season opener on November 10, 2021 served as a homecoming for Monson, as The Beach traveled to Monson's alma mater of Idaho to play the Vandals in the first regular-season game at Idaho's new home of Idaho Central Credit Union Arena.
 The Beach won 95–89 in overtime.

+On March 11, 2024, the school announced that they would be parting ways with Monson at the end of the season.
+Six days after the announcement, Long Beach State won the 2024 Big West tournament earning the team an automatic berth to the 2024 NCAA Tournament.

+In all, Monson led The Beach to postseason play six times (with two appearances in the NCAA Tournament), won the Big West Conference tournament twice and the regular season title three times and was named Big West Conference Coach of Year award three times.